nimblehq/ios-form/README.md

 #### FormField

-`FormField` is the most important protocol, for cells in table view, we will have field objects that carry the logic configuration of a view.
+`FormField` is the most important protocol.
+For cells in table view, we will have field objects that carry the logic configuration of a view.
 We will create fields that conform `FormField` for all the cells we want to display in a table view.

 ```swift
 protocol FormField: AnyObject {